 The Learning Outcomes Report (LORbook) has been issued since 2004 as a continuing document summarizing the outcomes assessment plans of each program within the university.
-Each year, program directors, faculty, assessment coordinators, and members of the University Assessment Council work with the Office of Institutional Research and Assessment to produce the report, which specifies program learning outcomes and their alignment with the program, assessments for each outcome, available data from direct and indirect assessments, interpretation of that data, and recommendations made and actions taken as a result of the previous LORbook.
+Each year, program directors, faculty, assessment staff, and members of the University Assessment Council work with the Office of Institutional Research and Assessment to produce the report.
+This report specifies program learning outcomes and their alignment with the program, assessments for each outcome, available data from direct and indirect assessments, interpretation of that data, and recommendations made and actions taken as a result of the previous LORbook.
 Once distributed to the greater Walden community, the LORbook is discussed with the Curriculum and Academic Policy committees throughout the university to gather feedback and recommendations to improve student learning.
-The report for doctoral and educational specialist programs is published annually in the winter.
+The report for doctoral, educational specialist programs, and Research Courses are published annually in the winter.
 The report for master’s and bachelor’s programs is published annually in the summer.
+Academic skills courses LORbook is published annually in the fall.

-Walden University’s co-curricular program review is a continuous quality-improvement process that engages internal and external stakeholders in systematic processes to evaluate the performance of a service unit in order to determine the effectiveness of the service unit in alignment with the university’s mission, vision, and strategic goals.
+Walden University’s co-curricular review, which uses the Baldrige criteria as the framework, is a continuous quality-improvement process that engages internal and external stakeholders in systematic processes to evaluate the performance of a service unit, including the impact on student learning outcomes.
 The purpose of the co-curricular review process is to help ensure that each co-curricular service unit meets Walden’s requirements for performance excellence and achieving sustainable results.
 Each service unit is expected to select, collect, and integrate data and information for tracking its operations and overall performance in relation to the university’s mission, vision, values, and strategic goals.
 The service unit’s analysis and review of such data and information is a continuous process.
-Internal formative reviews of each co-curricular unit will be conducted annually, and formal summative reviews, including the participation of external reviewers, will be conducted every three years.
+While not all Walden service units directly impact student learning outcomes, those that do ensure additional focus is put on these measures.
+Like the Academic Program Review, the co-curricular review occurs on a five year cycle, however, the self-study created in year one is reviewed internally during year two and externally during year three.

 Course evaluations are administered by the Office of Institutional Research and Assessment to students at the end of each online course.
 The evaluations solicit information from students on instructor performance, course design and content, student learning and application of course materials, and student support services.
 Information from individual course evaluations is made available to individual faculty members and program administrators and allows for ongoing improvement of instruction and course content.
 Data from these evaluations is then compiled and reported on a quarterly basis for the programs and the university.
 These reports supplement other sources of data used by school and college leadership in planning for improvements to support student learning.